Starbuck7410/library-converter/README.md

 ### --removeSilence
 If enabled, removes silence from end of file.

-### --skipIfExists
+### --redoAllFiles
-Skips files if they already exist.
+The program automatically skips files if they already exist, but you can tell it not to if you want to for some reason.